manfredhq/rpg-hearthbeat/README.md

 bug avec l'inventaire lors des saves

 # Last patch note
 added a lever mechanics that unlock doors temporaly
+added a mob mechanics that open a door temporarly (actually only 1 mob can be linked to a door)